devluxor/full-stack-open/notes/backend/part4_testing_the_backend/a_project_structure.md

 ### `app.js`

-The `app.js` file that creates the actual application takes the router into use as shown below:
+The `app.js` file that creates the actual application takes the router into use as shown below.

+Remember that the order of routes and middleware is important!
+One possible approach would be:

+1. general middleware like cors, the token extractors for each request, json response parsers
+2. static files
+3. server side loggers like morgan
+4. route controllers
+5. extra route controllers (for testing, i.e.)
+6. unknown routes handlers
+7. error handlers.

 ```js
 // we create the necessary references to the modules we have installed via `npm` or that are